 Who can attend the camp?

-Fiddle Camp is open to children ages 7 through 12 years.
+Fiddle Camp is an intensive yet fun course that is open for children ages 7 through 13 years.

-Fiddle Camp is recommended for children who have completed Suzuki Book 1, Old Town School's Advanced Fiddle class, or have received a teacher recommendation.
-The fiddlers will be grouped according to age and experience.
+Prior fiddle experience is required.
+Fiddle Camp is for violinists who have completed Suzuki Book One and up; fiddlers should have completed Old Town Fiddle: Book Three and/or have teacher recommendation.
+Fiddlers will be grouped according to age and experience.

 Are there any pre-camp events?